 So, what determines whether an author is successful?
 Is it because they’re someone whose work gets noticed?
 Someone who draws in fresh readers all the time?
 Who makes money from his or her writing?
-It’s all of these things, of course, but the methods open to you to achieve them may be more varied than you realize.
+It’s these things but the methods open to you to achieve them may be more varied than you realize.

 Self-publishing authors have grown by 11% in the UK

 In 2015, the proportion of ISBNs issued to books self-published in the UK jumped to 21%.
 In 2016 this figure grew by a further 11%.
 (Figures for 2017 have yet to appear.)
-This should tell you that you’re in good company: there must be a reason why so many savvy authors, including some who have worked with traditional publishers for many years, have decided to turn to self-publishing.
-These authors are continually exploring new formats: whilst it is true that there has been a dip in e-book sales over the past two years, a trend which looks likely to continue, self-published authors are becoming ever more confident about choosing other format options, including print and audiobooks.
+This should tell you you’re in good company: there must be a reason so many savvy authors, including some who have worked with traditional publishers for many years, have turned to self-publishing.
+These authors are continually exploring new formats: whilst there has been a dip in e-book sales over the past two years, a trend which looks likely to continue, self-published authors are becoming ever more confident about choosing other format options, including print and audiobooks.

 Self-publishing authors are savvy

-Publishing their work in as many viable formats as possible, however, fulfills only some of the aspirations of the most enterprising authors.
-Setting their sights beyond traditional publishing formats, some authors are looking to television – which offers many more opportunities now that the cable television companies and net-streaming companies are becoming well-established.
+Publishing their work in as many viable formats as possible, however, fulfills only some aspirations of the most enterprising authors.
+Setting their sights beyond traditional publishing formats, some authors are looking to television—which offers many more opportunities now that the cable television companies and net-streaming companies are becoming well-established.

 Understanding how social media can help

-Whichever route you take to enhance your prowess as an author and at the same time improve your income, it is crucial that you work on your social media skills.
+Whichever route you take to enhance your prowess as an author and improve your income, it is crucial that you work on your social media skills.
 Social media gets a bad press sometimes, because, like all forms of communication, it’s open to abuse or sloppy or incorrect presentation.
-However, there are few authors today – even those at the very top of the tree, who are earning millions each year – who can manage without a website or at the very least a blog.
-Some authors are wary that engaging with social media will make such huge inroads into their time that they won’t have time to do anything else, and it is true that some people become addicts and allow themselves to be trapped in this way.
+However, there are few authors today—even those at the very top of the tree, who are earning millions each year—who can manage without a website or at the very least a blog.
+Some authors are wary that engaging with social media will make such huge inroads into their time that they won’t have time to do anything else, and some people become addicts and allow themselves to be trapped in this way.

 The way to avoid becoming bogged down like this is to use social media strategically.
-There is quite an art to this: it may be an area where you might yourself like to pay someone for advice – it will certainly pay dividends in the long run, as when you become expert, you’ll also be able to coach others.
-If, however, you’re fairly confident about your social media skills and just want some tips on how to hone them, you’ll be able to find plenty advice about this on the web (just be selective about which tips you choose to follow).
+There is quite an art to this: it may be an area where you might yourself like to pay someone for advice—it will pay dividends in the long run, as when you become an expert, you’ll also be able to coach others.
+If, however, you’re fairly confident about your social media skills and just want some tips on how to hone them, you’ll be able to find plenty advice about this on the web (just be selective about which tips you follow).
 Here is a link that you may find useful: https://thoughtcatalog.com/samita-sarkar/2017/12/5-ways-self-published-authors-use-social-media-to-sell-books/

-It’s already February, and if you’re keen on New Year’s resolutions, you will probably have made (and possibly also have broken!) yours a month or so ago.
-Whether or not this is the case, there’s no law against making some (possibly more robust) new ones a few weeks into 2018.
-If you’re determined to raise your profile as an author and at the same time make more money from your writing this year by pursuing some exciting new avenues of opportunity, perhaps this article has provided you with a few ideas.
+It’s already February, and if you’re keen on New Year’s resolutions, you will probably have made (and possibly also have broken!) yours a month ago.
+Whether this is the case, there’s no law against making some (possibly more robust) new ones a few weeks into 2018.
+If you’re determined to raise your profile as an author and make more money from your writing this year by pursuing some exciting new avenues of opportunity, perhaps this article has provided you with a few ideas.